CogentRedTester/mpv-file-browser/addons/addons.md

 These functions are added to the parser after being loaded via a metatable, so can be called through the self argument or the parser object.
 These functions are only made available once file-browser has fully imported the parsers, so if a script wants to call them immediately on load they must do so in the `setup` method.

+Additionally, the API is also available through a module, which can be loaded with `require "file-browser"`.
+The module contains all of the same functions, but does not include the methods, they are only available through the parser objects.

 | key                          | type     | arguments                    | returns | description                                                                                                              |
 |------------------------------|----------|------------------------------|---------|--------------------------------------------------------------------------------------------------------------------------|
 | register_parseable_extension | function | string                       | -       | register a file extension that the browser will attempt to open, like a directory - for addons which can parse files     |